 Once you’ve got into a habit, the next thing is to stay motivated.
 There are a number of websites and apps that can help you plan new routes in urban and rural areas, count your steps and track your progress.

-- Hikideas – a website that allows you to search for walking routes based on difficulty, location and distance.
+Hikideas is a website that allows you to search for walking routes based on difficulty, location and distance.

-- Runkeeper – don’t be fooled by the name.
+Runkeeper is also for walkers; don’t be fooled by the name.
 This app allows you to track and time your walks and plot your routes on a map using GPS.
 You can link with friends to help each other stay motivated too.

-- Activity tracker – keep track of your step goals, which can be a good way to stay motivated.
+A smartwatch or other activity tracker will help you keep track of your step goals, which can be a good way to stay motivated.